testuko/SMHPlus-Guide/README.md

 **For Players**:
 ![menu](docs/img/menu.png)

-Allows you to change the player skin or any other supported skin at any time, ingame, without restarting.
+SMH+ allows you to change the player skin or any other supported skin at any time, ingame, without restarting. <br>
 You can individually choose and combine textures from any supported skinmod.

 <br>